-(a) Document the contract file with the rationale for exercising the contract option to extend the period of performance if the contractor's performance under the contract is less than satisfactory.

-(b) Determine that the option price is fair and reasonable.

-(c) If applicable, consider any tiered solutions (see subpart 507.71) or mandated solutions that were otherwise not available at the time of award.

-(d) Conduct a Personal Identity Verification card review to determine the need for continued access, see 504.1370(c).
-This function may be delegated to the COR.

-(e) For FSS contracts, verify the contractor is currently in compliance with GSAR clause 552.238-77, Submission and Distribution of Authorized Federal Supply Schedule Price Lists.

-(f) If applicable, verify that the contractor's subcontracting plan goals have been reviewed and approved (inclusive of any amendments) and review the contractor's performance and compliance under the subcontracting plan (see FAR $\underline{19.705-6}$ and $\underline{19.706}$ , and $\underline{519.706}$ ).
+- (a) Document the contract file with the rationale for exercising the contract option to extend the period of performance if the contractor's performance under the contract is less than satisfactory. - (b) Determine that the option price is fair and reasonable. - (c) If applicable, consider any tiered solutions (see subpart Subpart 507.71 Category Management) or mandated solutions that were otherwise not available at the time of award. - (d) Conduct a Personal Identity Verification card review to determine the need for continued access, see 504.1370(c).
+This function may be delegated to the COR. - (e) For FSS contracts, verify the contractor is currently in compliance with GSAR clause 552.238-77 Submission and Distribution of Authorized Federal Supply Schedule (FSS) Price Lists., Submission and Distribution of Authorized Federal Supply Schedule Price Lists. - (f) If applicable, verify that the contractor's subcontracting plan goals have been reviewed and approved (inclusive of any amendments) and review the contractor's performance and compliance under the subcontracting plan (see FAR 19.705-6 and 19.706, and 519.706 Responsibilities of the cognizant administrative contracting officer.).